 Mickey Axelband, DVM (RUSVM 1985)

-Dr. Mickey Axelband is a veterinarian and the Founder and Chief Medical Officer of the American Veterinary Group.
-Mickey has practiced veterinary medicine in South Florida for 31 years as a former owner of 3 veterinary practices.
+Dr. Mickey Axelband is a practicing small animal veterinarian and the owner of South Broward Animal Hospital in Fort Lauderdale, Florida.
+He is also the Chief Medical Officer of Promovet, a provider of discounted pharmaceuticals and services to Ross Vet Alumni.
+He was formerly the Founder and Chief Medical Officer of the American Veterinary Group, an equity backed aggregator of small animal hospitals in the United States.
+Mickey has practiced veterinary medicine in South Florida for 34 years, and has previously owned several veterinary practices.
 He sits on the board of Dezzy’s Second Chance Animal Rescue, a nonprofit organization dedicated to saving the lives of dogs in South Florida.

 Mickey has been a consultant and speaker for several pharmaceutical companies.
-He appeared in a weekly “Ask The Vet” TV segment for two years and served as a regular on-air veterinary consultant for ABC News.
+He appeared in a weekly “Ask The Vet” TV segment for two years and served as a regular on-air veterinary consultant for ABC News in Florida.

 Mickey received his undergraduate degree from the University of Delaware.
-After Delaware, he attended veterinary school in Italy while learning to speak Italian, and travelling throughout Europe.
+After Delaware, he attended veterinary school in Italy while learning to speak Italian and traveling throughout Europe.
 During his time studying abroad, he learned of Ross University, a new vet school getting ready to open.
 Mickey transferred into Ross and became the very first graduate of the school.

-Away from work, Mickey enjoys spending time with his wife, their 6 dogs, adventure travel, attending baseball games and flying airplanes.
+Away from work, Mickey enjoys spending time with his wife, their several dogs, adventure travel, attending baseball games and flying airplanes.

 NEJLA AZIMA, DVM (RUSVM 2014)

 Dr. Nejla Azima is the Canadian representative on the Alumni Action Council.
-She graduated Ross University School of Veterinary Medicine in 2014, after completing her clinical rotations at Cornell University College of Veterinary Medicine.
+She graduated from Ross University School of Veterinary Medicine in 2014 after completing her clinical rotations at Cornell University College of Veterinary Medicine.

-Prior to entering veterinary school, she completed a Bachelor of Science honors degree from University of Guelph in Biological Sciences and Statistics.
-Subsequently in 2008, she backpacked East Asia for eight months with an NGO leadership development program - aspiring to bridge the gap between the world's divides through empowering individuals to build personal integrity.
+Prior to entering veterinary school, Dr. Azima completed a Bachelor of Science honors degree from the University of Guelph in Biological Sciences and Statistics.
+Subsequently, in 2008, she backpacked through East Asia for eight months with a non-profit leadership development program, aspiring to bridge the gap between the world's divides through empowering individuals to build personal integrity.